 You can find the code at GitHub.
 Some snippets…

-The basic interface for this module is to invoke either start/2 or test_strategy/3 with anonymous strategy functions for the player and the house; test_strategy/3 takes a 3rd argument representing the number of times the simulation should be run.
+takes a 3rd argument representing the number of times the simulation should be run.

 The strategy functions take a tally of the player’s (or house’s) current hand and a number representing the card that the player (or house) can see face up in front of the opponent.

 Louis, one of the figments of this problem set’s imagination, wants to try a complex strategy involving both the tally and the face up card.
-You can see the @doc comment that will be used by edoc, the -spec specification that Dialyzer uses to discern whether the function adheres to its contract, and the logic itself.
+You can see the @doc

 The logic is convoluted, but easy to glean from the code.